umop/samizdapp.github.io/docs/getting-started/sign-up-pleroma.md

 ---
 sidebar_position: 3
+description: After installing the client, you can create your Pleroma account.
 ---

 # Sign Up For Pleroma

-If your client has been correctly setup, then you should be taken to Pleroma when you open the client app.
+If your client has been correctly installed, then you should be taken to Pleroma when you open the client app.
 Get started by creating your Pleroma account:

 1. Fill out the sign up form with your name, email, and password.
 Agree to the